rickabrac/JavaSpiderBot/README.md

 ## Legend

-	• Lines beginning with "•" indicate a successfully crawled page.
+	• Lines beginning with "•" indicate successfully crawled pages.

-	• Indented lines with "href=[..."" indicate unique crawlable URLs within the preceeding page.
+	• Indented lines with "href=[..."" indicate unique, crawlable URLs on the preceeding page.

-	• The ERROR line is an example of an HTTP file not found failure.
+	• The ERROR line indicates an HTTP file not found failure.

-	• The last line indicates that crawling the page is disallowed by /robots.txt
+	• The last line indicates a page disallowed by /robots.txt

 ## Limitations

-• Switching Protocols (if requested via HTTP/1.1 101) is not supported.
+• Switching Protocols (See HTTP/1.1 101) is not supported.

-• Transient connection failures are not retried.
+• Pages that cannot be loaded due to transient failures should be retried.

 • Robot meta tags not supported (https://developers.google.com/search/docs/advanced/robots/robots_meta_tag))

+• If loading/processing of a page exceeds crawl-delay, app is not able to maximize rate of ingestion.

 ## Dependencies

-• Relies on crawlercommons.robots.* for /robots.txt enforcement
+• Uses crawlercommons.robots.* to enforce /robots.txt directives